Oman: Dhofar War

-Reign of Sultan Qaboos (1970–2020)
+Modern history (1970–present)

-After deposing his father in 1970, Sultan Qaboos opened up the country, embarked on economic reforms, and followed a policy of modernisation marked by increased spending on health, education and welfare.
+After deposing his father in 1970, Sultan Qaboos opened up the country, removed "Muscat and" from the country's name, embarked on economic reforms, and followed a policy of modernisation marked by increased spending on health, education and welfare.
+Saudi Arabia invested in the development of the Omani education system, sending Saudi teachers on its own expense.
 Slavery, once a cornerstone of the country's trade and development, was outlawed in 1970.

+In 1971, Oman joined the United Nations, along with Bahrain, Qatar and the United Arab Emirates.

 In 1981, Oman became a founding member of the six-nation Gulf Cooperation Council.
 Political reforms were eventually introduced.
-Historically, a limited franchise of voters for the State Consultative Council, later Majlis Al-Shura, had been chosen from among tribal notables, intellectuals, degree holders, and businessmen.
+The country adopted its present national flag in 1995, resembling the previous flag but with a thicker stripe.
 In 1997, a royal decree was issued granting women the right to vote, and stand for election to the Majlis al-Shura, the Consultative Assembly of Oman.
 Two women were duly elected to the body.
 In 2002, voting rights were extended to all citizens over the age of 21, and the first elections to the Consultative Assembly under the new rules were held in 2003.
-In 2004, the Sultan appointed Oman's first female minister with portfolio, Sheikha Aisha bint Khalfan bin Jameel al-Sayabiyah.
-She was appointed to the post of National Authority for Industrial Craftsmanship, an office that attempts to preserve and promote Oman's traditional crafts and stimulate industry.
+In 2004, the Sultan appointed Oman's first female minister with portfolio, Sheikha Aisha bint Khalfan bin Jameel al-Sayabiyah, to the post of National Authority for Industrial Craftsmanship.
 Despite these changes, there was little change to the actual political makeup of the government.
 The Sultan continued to rule by decree.
 Nearly 100 suspected Islamists were arrested in 2005 and 31 people were convicted of trying to overthrow the government.
 They were ultimately pardoned in June of the same year.

+Before the Beijing Olympics, Oman became the stop of the Middle East's torch relay on 14 April 2008, covering 20 kilometres.

 Inspired by the Arab Spring uprisings that were taking place throughout the region, protests occurred in Oman during the early months of 2011.
 While they did not call for the ousting of the regime, demonstrators demanded political reforms, improved living conditions and the creation of more jobs.
 They were dispersed by riot police in February 2011.
 Sultan Qaboos reacted by promising jobs and benefits.
 In October 2011, elections were held to the Consultative Assembly, to which Sultan Qaboos promised greater powers.
 The following year, the government began a crackdown on internet criticism.
 In September 2012, trials began of 'activists' accused of posting "abusive and provocative" criticism of the government online.
-Six were given jail terms of 12–18 months and fines of around $2,500 each.
+Six were given jail terms.

+In 2013, Oman achieved its status as the elimination of malaria diagnoses, according to the World Health Organisation (WHO).

-Qaboos, the Arab world's longest-serving ruler, died on 10 January 2020, and the government declared 40 days of national mourning.
-He was buried the next day.
+Qaboos, at the time the Arab world's longest-serving ruler, died on 10 January 2020.
+He was succeeded by his first cousin Haitham bin Tariq.
+On 12 January 2021, Haitham named his eldest son, Theyazin bin Haitham, as the country's first crown prince and heir to the throne with an amendment to the Basic Statute.

-Reign of Sultan Haitham (2020–present)

-On 11 January 2020, Qaboos was succeeded by his first cousin Sultan Haitham bin Tariq.
-Sultan Qaboos did not have any children.